Competitive Academic Agreement Program (CAAP)

 Funding Information

-PHMSA plans to award up to $2 million in CAAP funding for FY 2025, with no more than $1 million in federal funding per award.
-Applicants may submit multiple applications, each capped at $1 million.
+PHMSA plans to award up to $4 million in CAAP funding for FY 2026, with no more than $1 million in Federal funding per award.
+Applicants may submit multiple applications, but can submit only one application per topic, each capped at $1 million.

 Contact Information